BGetchell/Getchell-Cloud/README.md

 ## Cloudflare resources

 I use Cloudflare for SSL/Proxy.
 It offers SSL for all URLs in the website, as Azure Static Web Hosting does not for certain URLs.
+It also allows for OATH login with Microsoft 365 account authentication.
+I also use it for WAF rules, example Non USA customers have to complete an interactive challenge to view the website, blocks bots, DDoS prevention, and has rate limiting.

 - Recommend this [guide](https://developers.cloudflare.com/support/third-party-software/others/enabling-cloudflare-ssl-on-azure-storage-static-web-hosting-applications/) as a start point.